kowyo/drug-delivery-robot/README.md

 ### Dependencies

 > [!NOTE]
-> A virtual environment is not recommended for ROS as it is hard for `rosrun` to find the packages in the virtual environment.
+> A virtual environment is not recommended for ROS as it does not officially support this feature.
 All python packages should be installed globally using `pip install`.
 If you cannot find pip, you can install it by running:
 > ```zsh
 > sudo apt install python3-pip
 > ```